stegmaierj/MultiViewFusion/README.md

 ## Use Instruction
 Run the shell scripts apply_train.sh or apply_test.sh to start training or testing, respectively.
 The parser arguments are explained in Python scripts apply_train.py, apply_test.py, models/cycleGAN_semi.py and models/cycleGAN_self.py.
-Note that: the default network hyperparameters in apply_test.py should not be modified; otherwise, the models saved in the checkpoints cannot be loaded correctly.
+Note that: the default network hyperparameters in the shell script apply_test.sh should not be modified; otherwise, the models saved in the checkpoints cannot be loaded correctly.

 ## Data Naming Scheme
 View images: *tag*\_view\_*angle*.tif